 Winter doldrums are soon swept away by the appearance of seed and plant catalogs in the mailbox.
 Usually around the New Year, gardeners greet the postal person with uncharacteristic glee.
 Seed and plant catalogs are the harbinger of finer weather and fun times in the outdoors.
-Using mail order catalogs, and now online companies, requires a little know how and sometimes some translation.
-Here are some guidelines on how to decipher plant catalogs and get the right plants for your garden and the best value.
+Using mail-order catalogs, and now online companies, requires a little know-how and sometimes some translation.
+Here are some guidelines on how to decipher plant catalogs and get the right plants for your garden at the best value.

 Tips for Ordering Plants

 First, you have to decide what is important to you as a gardener.
 Ask questions.